EdSwArchitect/ai-taxi/README.md

 ### Test Requirements

-- **Docker**: Required for running OpenSearch tests (Testcontainers uses Docker to spin up OpenSearch containers)
+- **Docker**: Required for running Testcontainers integration tests (Testcontainers uses Docker to spin up isolated containers)
   - Ensure Docker is installed and running on your machine
-  - The OpenSearch tests will automatically start an OpenSearch container using Testcontainers
+  - OpenSearch tests automatically start an OpenSearch container using Testcontainers
+  - PostgreSQL tests automatically start a PostgreSQL container using Testcontainers
+  - Containers are isolated per test run, ensuring clean test environments
+  - Containers are automatically cleaned up after tests complete

 - **Parquet files** must be present in `src/main/resources/` for the Parquet tests to run successfully:
   - `fhv_tripdata_2025-01.parquet`